Pallas's cat

 We are home to one male Pallas's cat called Akiko.

-Pallas’s cats, or manuls, are about the size of a domestic cat, but their thick fur makes them appear larger and provides great insulation from the harsh conditions they live in.
-Their sulky facial expressions have earned them the ‘original grumpy cat’ nickname and are partly caused by Pallas’s cats’ eyes having round pupils rather than slits like all other small cats.
+Pallas’s cats, or manuls, are about the size of a domestic cat.
+Their thick fur makes them appear larger.
+It provides great insulation from the harsh conditions they live in.

 Population